Hiring Process on a Short Timeline

 In the rare event that the incoming adjunct is preparing a new course, the department should:

 - Share any teaching materials that are available through the department and ask colleagues in the department who can assist with the topic do so.

 - Make sure they know they are responsible for prepping the class and have them write a course description if the course is new to Hendrix.
-A new course would also require a curricular proposal to be sent to the Provost for an exemption to teach it one-time without formal curricular review through the curriculum committee.
+A new course would also require a curricular proposal to be sent to the Provost for an exemption to teach it once without formal curricular review through the curriculum committee.

 For all new adjuncts, the department chair should